Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'get' and the resource 'all top-level views', which distinguishes it from the sibling tool 'get_view' that retrieves a specific view.
-The specificity of 'top-level' adds precision.
+The description clearly states the verb 'get', the resource 'all top-level views', and specifies the source 'from Jenkins'.
+This effectively distinguishes it from sibling tool 'get_view' which retrieves a single view.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.